dmart210/Lottery-Analyzer/README.md

 - `json` module (built-in)

 ### Usage:
+1. Change the path of where `lottery.json` file is stored.
-1. Ensure that the `lottery.json` file is located in the `dataset` directory.
+2. Ensure that the `lottery.json` file is located in the `dataset` directory.
+(To find lottery data set go [Here](https://data.ny.gov/api/views/5xaw-6ayf/rows.json?accessType=DOWNLOAD))
-2. Run the script `lottery.py`.
+3. Run the script `lottery.py`.
-3. The script will display the five most frequent lottery numbers along with their occurrence counts.
+4. The script will display the five most frequent lottery numbers along with their occurrence counts.

 ### Script Overview:
 1. The script reads the JSON dataset from `lottery.json` using the `json.load()` function.